Skip to main content

 o Motivation and objectives (taken from any motivational letter presented by the candidate): 20 points

-The selection criteria used for the evaluation of applications by students enrolled in the doctoral school "Models and Methods for Material and Environmental Sciences"
+The selection criteria used for the evaluation of applications from students enrolled in the doctoral school "Models and Methods for Material and Environmental Sciences"

-• Publications in journals: 3 points per publication, maximum 12 points;
+o Publications in journals, extended abstracts: 3 points per publication, maximum 6 points;

-• Participation in training or research activities at Italian or foreign institutions other than Unimore: 2 points per activity, maximum 8 points;
+o Participation in training or research activities at Italian or foreign institutions other than Unimore (periods ≥2 days will be considered): 2 points per activity, maximum 6 points;

-• Prizes or recognitions in the research field: 2 points per prize, maximum 8 points.
+o Prizes or awards in the research field: 2 points per prize, maximum 4 points.

-• Membership cycle: 3 points for cycle XXXIX, 6 for cycle XXXVIII, 9 for cycle XXXVII, maximum 9 points (9% total score).
+o Cycle of belonging: 4 points for cycle XL, 7 for cycle XXXIX, 10 for cycle XXXVII, maximum 10 points (10% total score).